Everything You Need to Know About Coarse Hair

 To break it down: coarse is an adjective used to describe that something is “loose or rough in texture.”
 Typically found on curlier hair types, hair strands can take on a drier, rougher feel when it lacks moisture (common with curly hair), or when strands have been over-processed or severely damaged.
-Coarse, however, takes on another layer of meaning with African-American hair types.
+Coarse hair, however, takes on another layer of meaning with natural hair types.
 In this case, it also means having thicker hair (as opposed to having a regular thickness or finer strands).

 1. Strand Thickness